-If you are thinking of fasting for a long time, you need to prepare in advance.
+If you're thinking of fasting for a longer time period, you need to prepare your body in advance.
 First, you should start thinking about your eating habits, even before you start.
 Studies revealed that animal-based products may need to be eliminated from your diet while you fast, because this, paired with skipping breakfast, can have significant positive health effects on lipid (fat) profiles.

-Keep in mind that all this is not much use if, when you stop fasting, you binge on junk food.
-Instead, fasting is a complement to a healthier life, where you take care of your diet and your physical exercises.
+Keep in mind that all this is not much use if, when you stop fasting, you binge-eat or immediately turn to junk food.
+Instead, fasting is a complement to a healthier life, where you take care of your overall diet and your physical exercises.
 That's why getting off fasting is almost as important as the fasting period itself.
 You should do this in a gradual and healthy manner.